zerocurrencycoin/OptiminerZero/README.md

-# OptiminerZ/Zero for Fuji and AMD RX Series with 4GB RAM online.
+# OptiminerZ/Zero for Fuji and AMD RX Series with 4GB RAM ONLY.
-# For 8GB cards and NVIDIA use OptiminerEquihash
+AMD 8GB cards and NVIDIA use OptiminerEquihash

 !!!TRY THE SMOS INSTALL SCRIPT!!!